tiannachan/BikeIt/README.md

 **Irvin Ramirez** <br>
 <img src="images/team/Irvin.jpeg" width="200"> <br>
-Irvin Ramirez is a senior pursuing a B.A. in Sociology.
+Irvin Ramirez (he/him/his) is a senior pursuing a B.A. in Sociology.
 He is a student who is interested in GIS and Urban Planning and hopes to improve his skills with web mapping through this course.
-After graduation, he plans on working on enhancing his skills in web development before applying to graduate school.
+After graduation, he plans on working on enhancing his skills in web mapping and development before applying to graduate school.

 **Leonela Aguilar** <br>
 <img src="images/team/Leonela.jpeg" width="200"> <br>